flatten-official/flatten-somalia/packages/db-scripts/README.md

 Scripts allow us to run batch operations on our database.
 Make sure you know what you're doing since scripts can modify the database in unwanted ways.

-## Initial setup
+## Setup

-1. Complete setup steps from the `README.md` in the root directory.
-This includes running `npm run auth`.

-2. Create a `.env` file in the root directory with the following content
+1. Create a `.env` file in this directory with the following content

    ```
    SCRIPT_NAME=<SCRIPT_NAME>